NatLibFi/FinGreyLit/metadata/README.md

 ## Train/test split

 Each records has been semi-randomly assigned into either the `train` or `test` subset, with approximately 75% of records in the train set and 25% in the test set.
 The intent is that for machine learning approaches, the train subset will be used for training models and the test set for evaluating the models.

-## Data format

-The metadata is represented as JSON records in [JSON Lines](https://jsonlines.org/) format.
-That is, each line in a file is a JSON object representing a single document.
-The files can be easily analyzed using tools like `grep` and `jq`.